 An example of hypocrisy is writing a book about truth and honesty using made up stories to make your point.

-Origin of hypocrisyMiddle English ipocrisie from Old French from Classical Latin hypocrisis, mimicry (in LL(Ec), pretended sanctity) < Gr hypokrisis, acting a part (in LXX and N.T., hypocrisy) < hypokrinesthai, to play a part from hypo-, hypo- + krinesthai, to dispute from krinein, to separate: see harvest
+Origin of hypocrisyMiddle English ipocrisie from Old French from Classical Latin hypocrisis, mimicry (in LL(Ec), pretended sanctity) from Classical Greek hypokrisis, acting a part (in Septuagint and New Testament , hypocrisy) from hypokrinesthai, to play a part from hypo-, hypo- + krinesthai, to dispute from krinein, to separate: see harvest

 - The practice of professing beliefs, feelings, or virtues that one does not hold or possess; falseness.

 - An act or instance of such falseness.